Approved 8 November 2014

 Each at-large director and each regional director shall be elected by the members for a term of four years, or until his successor is duly elected and qualified.
 Each of the President, Vice President, Secretary and Treasurer shall be elected for two-year terms directly by the members at the annual meeting of the Corporation in such even-numbered years.
 All officers and directors elected by the members shall commence their terms on October 1 following their election, unless they were elected to fill a vacancy, in which case they shall commence their term immediately upon their election or at such other date as may be specified in their election.

 The terms of the regional and at-large directors shall be staggered.
-At least two at-large directors and the Region 1 and 2 directors, shall be elected in 2012 and every four years thereafter.
-At least two at-large directors and the Region 3 and 4 directors, shall be elected in 2010 and every four years thereafter.
+At least two at-large directors and two regional directors, shall be elected in 2016 and every four years thereafter.
+At least two at-large directors and two regional directors, shall be elected in 2018 and every four years thereafter.
 If any additional at-large directors are elected, they shall be classified as determined by the Board to maintain staggered classes.
-Following the 2010 Annual Meeting of the Corporation, the Board shall reclassify the at-large directors or regional directors into the appropriate groups as the Board determines necessary.
 Directors may also be elected by the members for terms of one, two or three years if deemed necessary or desirable by the Board to balance the number of directors in any class.

 There shall be no right of members to cumulate their votes for directors.